HomeCurated VLOGThe Politics of Grace: James Talarico’s Bridge Between Church and State

 📚 The Teacher Who Got Mad

 James Talarico still tells the story like a wound.
-Sixth-grade English, San Antonio’s west side.
-Forty-five students, not enough desks.
-“Some sat on the air-conditioning unit—in the wealthiest country in human history.”
+Sixth grade English on San Antonio’s west side.
+Forty five students and not enough desks.
+“Some sat on the air-conditioning unit, in the wealthiest country in human history.”

 The year was 2011.
 Texas had just cut $5 billion from public schools.
-His students, mostly from working-class Mexican-American families, were left to improvise around austerity.
+His students, mostly from working class Mexican American families, were left to adapt to those conditions.
 “It got me mad,” he says.
 “And I decided to do something about it.”

-That outrage — moral, not partisan — pushed him from the classroom into a campaign office.
-In 2018 he ran for the Texas House and won, flipping a suburban Republican district at 28.
+That sense of moral urgency, rather than partisanship, pushed him from the classroom into politics.
+In 2018, he ran for the Texas House at age 28 and won, flipping a suburban Republican district.

 At the Capitol, the teacher never left him.
-His bills focused on early education, smaller class sizes, and school-finance reform.
+His legislation focused on early education, smaller class sizes, and school finance reform.
 He co-authored the Javier Ambler Act, banning police reality-TV filming after a Black man’s on-camera death.

 Even adversaries noticed his tone: less attack-dog, more civics instructor.
-His floor speeches — patient, scripture-laced, often viral — sounded like mini-sermons.
-During one debate over posting the Ten Commandments in every classroom, he warned colleagues, “You’re turning faith into force.”
+His floor speeches, often patient and grounded in scripture, regularly circulate online and sounded like mini-sermons.
+During a debate over posting the Ten Commandments in every classroom, he warned colleagues, “You’re turning faith into force.”

 Now 36, Talarico is running for the U.S. Senate seat once held by Lyndon B. Johnson.
 “This is LBJ’s seat,” he told historian Heather Cox Richardson.
 “And we need that kind of bold ambition again.”